Ssimoes48/Happiness-ETL/README.md

 ### Query 3

-Our 3rd query is similar to our second accept that it uses a `WHERE` clause to only pull data for 1 country.
-This is the most helpful query if you want a summary of one particular country.
+Our 3rd query is like our second accept that it uses a `WHERE` clause to only pull data for 1 country.
+This is the most helpful query if you want a summary of one country.

 ![Query 3](Images/united_kingdom_table.PNG)